 Electronic signatures are legally recognised in many nations, including Australia, India, the European Union, Brazil, and the United States, as good as traditional signatures, making them fully valid.
 Therefore, making it more secure.

-What Exactly Are the Benefits of Electronic Signature?
+Benefits of Electronic Signatures:

 This makes sense when you consider the resources needed to process paper documents.
 A US employee uses two cases of paper annually on average, costing $40 each case.
 Without even factoring in storage space, printer repairs, ink, and other expenses, that comes to $8000 annually for a 100-person organization.